minetest/minetest/README.txt

 	- If CMake complains it couldn't find SQLITE3, choose "Advanced" box on the right top corner, then specify the location of SQLITE3_INCLUDE_DIR and SQLITE3_LIBRARY manually.
+	- If you want to build 64-bit minetest, you will need to build 64-bit version of irrlicht engine manually, as only 32-bit pre-built library is provided.
 	- Hit "Configure"
 	- Hit "Configure" once again 8)
 	- If something is still coloured red, you have a problem.